Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Discussion: Implications for Requirements Engineering Practice

-Computational scalability becomes challenging for large actor networks.
-Value function iteration scales poorly to dozens of actors.
+\textbf{Computational scalability}: Value function iteration scales poorly to large actor networks.
 The experimental validation tested dyadic relationships; for large networks including platform ecosystems with dozens of partners, approximation methods including reinforcement learning and simulation-based optimization may be necessary.